CFDomains

 mcoord = mass_coordinate(pcoord::PressureCoordinate, metric_cov=1)

-Return the mass-based coordinate deduced from pcoord and the covariant metric factor metric_cov.
-This object mcoord can then be used with:
+Return the mass-based coordinate deduced from pcoord and the covariant metric factor metric_cov. metric_cov can be a scalar or a vector.
+In the latter case metric_cov[ij]) is the metric factor at horizontal positionij.
+The objectmcoord` can then be used with:

 source